 “Organizations like TechShop provide a great resource to our many local entrepreneurs who are looking to incubate new technologies and put their knowledge and skills to work as part of Detroit's growing community of innovators,” said Emily Doerr, manager of small business programs, Detroit Regional Chamber.

 “We are thrilled to be partnering with Ford, a company that truly embraces the open innovation model, to bring TechShop into a community with the highest concentration of industrial and mechanical engineers in the United States,” said TechShop CEO Mark Hatch.
 “Providing access to the tools of the next industrial revolution to one of the communities where manufacturing was born is going to be game changing."

-During the Grand Opening event, TechShop will showcase its collection of advanced machines, tools and technologies that enable members to make everything from toys to instruments to vehicles.
+During the Grand Opening event, TechShop will showcase its collection of advanced new machines, tools and technologies that enable members to make everything from toys to instruments to vehicles.
 Tours of the facility will be available as well as a full program including panel discussions, workshops and film screenings.
 Key partners will be represented in projects, demonstrations and displays including Ford, Autodesk, The Henry Ford Museum, MAKE, Etsy and more.
 Food trucks will offer gourmet street faire food in the front parking lot.

 Executives from TechShop and Ford will kick off the event on Saturday, May 5 with brief remarks and a maker-style door opening at 10:30 AM.
 See the online event invitation with more details at http://techshop.ws/ts_detroit.html